 I offer one-to-one person-centered counselling in a confidential, supportive and non-judgmental space, where you can explore and express any difficult and distressing feelings you may be experiencing in life.

 Counselling can be extremely empowering and life enhancing as you begin to learn more about your patterns of behaviour and what has led you to where you find yourself today.
+As you grow in self-awareness you become better at managing life’s ups and downs.

 How does counselling work?